 The notification requirements for EU established Trade Mark Agents intending on providing services in Ireland, are set out in the following Irish legislation:

 - Trade Mark (Amendments) Rules 2007 ( S.I.
 No. 621 OF 2007)

 - European Communities (Provision of Services concerning Trade Marks and Industrial Designs) Regulations 2007 (S.I.
 No 622 of 2007)

 - Trade Marks Act, 1996

 The above is for general information purposes only.
-All further queries regarding this information should be directed to the Patents Office.
+All further queries regarding this information should be directed to The Intellectual Property Office of Ireland.